 \subsubsection{Discrete formulation}

 Find $(u_h,p_h)\in X_h \times Q_h$ such that

 Since the functions in $X_h$ are continuous, the trace is understood in the classical sense.
 Well-posedness of the discrete formulation is standard, see, e.g.,~\cite[Ch.~53]{Ern2021b}.
-Since we assume slightly more on the data later on for quasi-optimality, let us sketch the well-posedness result.
+Since we assume slightly more on the data later on for the proof of quasi-optimality, let us sketch the well-posedness result.

-\begin{lemma} Under Assumption~\ref{assumpt:FEM} existence and uniqueness of~\eqref{eq:Stokes-mixed-inh} holds for any $f\in H^{-1}(\Omega)^d$ and any $g_h \in X_h$. \end{lemma} \begin{proof} For a given~$g_h \in X_{h}$ we define
+\begin{lemma} Under Assumption~\ref{assumpt:FEM} existence and uniqueness of~\eqref{eq:Stokes-mixed-inh} holds for any $F\in H^{-1}(\Omega)^d$ and any $g_h \in X_h$. \end{lemma} \begin{proof} For a given~$g_h \in X_{h}$ we define

 Indeed, this is a function in $X_{h,\divergence}$, since for any $q_h \in Q_h \subset L^2_0(\Omega)$ by use of the properties of the homogeneous \Bogovskii{} operator in Lemma~\ref{lem:Bog} and the fact that $q_h \in L^2_0(\Omega)$ is orthogonal to constants we have that